 a light at sea

 Noctiluca is a Westwind 35, 35 feet / 10.7 metre sailing boat built in Taiwan in 1982 with a Robert Parry inspired design.
 It is cutter rigged with three sails designed for bluewater sailing and open ocean adventures.
 Noctiluca is a heavy displacement boat, drawing 1.8 metres, weighing around 9 tonnes.
 The hull is made of heavy GRP fibreglass with a canoe stern and a full keel to handle rough seas and has lots of wooden features that give a classic look.
 The interior was expertly crafted from teak and shows some fine workmanship that gives it a very cosy and homely feel.
 The previous owner significantly upgraded Noctiluca to be a liveaboard with solar panels, wind vane steering, autopilot, electric anchor windlass, bow thruster and a wind turbine, as well as a stainless steel bimini on which the solar panels are mounted.
 He also added a fully battened mainsail, made bespoke with three slab reefs and upgraded the genoa and staysail to roller furling.
-Since we took on Noctiluca we have put in a huge amount of work to make her safe as a home and keep her seaworthy.
+Since taking ownership of Noctiluca we have put in a huge amount of work to make her safe as a home and keep her seaworthy.
 The diesel engine installed 17 years ago has recently needed a major overhaul, we replaced the boom when it split in two on a day sail, replaced all the seacocks, internal plumbing, water tanks, holding tank and heads (toilet), refurbished the galley (kitchen), reupholstered all the cushions, installed a new gas cooker and hot water heater and shower to name a few.
 The list of jobs goes on and on; we have shocked ourselves at how much work and funds it takes to maintain a boat.
 Yet far more than a boat, Noctiluca is our home.
 We sold our house and home in Solva, Pembrokeshire of 17 years in order to buy her and embrace the next phase of our lives.
 We are committed to a new way of life, sailing, freediving and exploring the oceans aboard Noctiluca so that we may illuminate nature’s finest stories.

 Who are Lou & Tom?